Prose Review: Is Luxury Hair Care Actually Better?

 Prose strange health question 1

-Surely many pregnant women are especially conscious of avoiding toxins, but all consumers want to avoid toxins given the choice.
+Surely many pregnant women are especially conscious of avoiding toxins, but most consumers want to avoid toxins given the choice.

 Prose strange health question 2